graphistry/graphistry-cli/docs/bridge.md

 The connector will start looking for the data bridge.

 * Test: In the connector settings panel of `/pivot/home`, click the `check status` button for the connector.
-It should report success and turn green upon successful key negotiation and connector access testing.
+It should report success and turn green if it  successfully exchanges keys with your bridge and runs a proxied connector command

 ### Graphistry data bridge server

-Sample edits to `.env`:
+Edit `connector.env`:

 ```
 #REQUIRED: Fill in with your server